 Save your fancy dinner reservations for another day.
 Here are the best local dishes in Bali that you must-try - and our fave roadside warungs that do them best!

 Depending on where you go, Bali can be an eye-opening cultural adventure, a party paradise or an utterly indulgent getaway packed full of luxe spas, white sand beaches and glamorous shopping sprees.
-But one thing’s for sure: no matter what style of Bali trip you choose, you’ve gotta try traditional Balinese cuisine – it’s on another level.
+But one thing’s for sure: no matter what style of Bali trip you choose, you’ve gotta try Bali’s local food and traditional cuisine – it’s on another level.

 Try: Warung Ibu Oka (Jl Tegal Sari No.2, Ubud), Babi Guling Candra (Jl Teuku Umar, Denpasar) or Warung Babi Guling Pak Malen (Jl Sunset Road No. 5, Seminyak)